 - Gift baskets (see above list of some recommended ones)

 Sometimes it’s easier to write out the things you want to say.
 A sympathy card makes a great sympathy gift.
 It also makes a great addition to any sympathy gifts you might give someone.

 Examples of Sympathy Cards

 Sympathy cards can be tailored to fit different situations.
-Think carefully on the message you want to send, the message that would be most appropriate for the given situation.
+Think carefully about the message you want to send, one that would be most appropriate for the given situation.
 This can look like messages that express:

 - Condolences: Express the sadness you feel.